-You can create a CICS user profile to avoid typing your connection details on every command.
-The cics profile contains your host, port, username, and password for the IBM CMCI server of your choice.
-You can create multiple profiles and switch between them as needed.
+You can set up a CICS profile to avoid typing your connection details on every command.
+The profile contains your host, port, username, and password for the CMCI instance of your choice.
+You can create multiple profiles and switch between them if necessary.
 Issue the following command to create a cics profile: